jmd-dk/concept/doc/troubleshooting.rst

   space), which is plenty.
 If you do not have that much free disk space, you may try with a lower value of ``n``.
 With this increased amount of memory, try compiling the code again.
-If it still fails even when compiling serially, memory is not the problem.
+If it still fails even when compiling serially, insufficient memory is probably not the problem.
 To clean up the swap file, do

   .. code-block:: bash